SDorGS/Learning_from_books/Database book/Real-World Examples/The Supermarket Database Explained.md

 * Phantom: inserts match a predicate that a repeatable read earlier didn't see.
 Inventory with unique UPC typically prevents phantoms for same UPC, but range locks or secondary indices can matter if using `SELECT ...
 WHERE StockQuantity > 0`.
 * **Solution**: Use `FOR UPDATE` for rows you will examine and update; use appropriate isolation level for reads.

----

-# Edge cases, failures and recovery — exhaustive list, and how we handle them
+# Edge cases, failures and recovery

-I will list every realistic failure mode and state how the system behaves and how to mitigate.
+Every realistic failure mode and state how the system behaves and how to mitigate.

 ## 1. POS crashes after payment accepted but before DB call